Boeing Logo

 In 1903, 22-year-old William Boeing dropped out to start a logging business he inherited from his father.
 The enterprise was very profitable, so the young man invested the accumulated money in a boat factory.
 But he never had time to use it for its intended purpose because airplanes carried him away.
 As a result, Boeing began building amphibious biplanes and registered an aviation company under its name in 1916.

-Subsequently, the company was renamed several times and turned into a group of companies, uniting many small manufacturers of aircraft and helicopters under its leadership.
+Subsequently, the company was renamed several times and became a group of companies, uniting many small aircraft and helicopter manufacturers under its leadership.
 Its largest acquisition is the defense and aerospace divisions of Rockwell International Corporation, which were incorporated into Boeing in 1996.
-Another historical event was the merger with McDonnell Douglas Corporation in 1997.
+Another historical event was the 1997 merger with McDonnell Douglas Corporation.

-This move allowed the multinational firm to reach a new level and carry out a small redesign as part of a marketing campaign.
+This move enabled the multinational firm to reach a new level and implement a minor redesign as part of its marketing campaign.
 All Boeing aircraft are adorned with the classic wordmark, complemented by a black graphic composition of three elements: a ring, an arc, and a triangle shaped like a pointer.
 The symbol was taken from the old McDonnell Douglas logo, also seen at the Chicago headquarters.

 What is Boeing?